UW-Macrostrat/web-components/packages/mapbox-styles/src/layer-helpers/line-symbols/README.md

 | Anticline hinge (fold axis)    | <img src="./assets/svg/anticline-hinge.svg" width="30" height="30">     |
 | Syncline hinge  (fold axis    | <img src="./assets/svg/syncline-hinge.svg" width="30" height="30">      |

 Anticline and syncline hinges are symmetrical symbols, but fold lines are often still directional ("plunging").
-These plunges are typically represented as solid triangular arrow
+These plunges are typically represented as a solid triangular arrow at the end of the line.

 ## Line dash patterns